Xamla/xamla_egomo/egomo_node/README.md

 <a name="XamlaIOIMU"></a>
 ### Topic XamlaIOIMU ###

-Gives information about the inertial measurement unit (IMU) using [AccelStamped](http://docs.ros.org/jade/api/geometry_msgs/html/msg/AccelStamped.html).
+Publishes sensor readings of the inertial measurement unit (IMU) using [AccelStamped](http://docs.ros.org/jade/api/geometry_msgs/html/msg/AccelStamped.html).
 Subscribe by typing the following in your terminal:

     rostopic echo /XamlaEgomo/XamlaIOIMU